gramineproject/graphene/Documentation/quickstart.rst

 We prepared and tested several applications to demonstrate Graphene and Graphene-SGX usability.
 These applications can be found in the :file:`Examples` folder in the repository, each containing a short README with instructions how to test it.
-We recommend starting with simpler, thoroughly documented examples like Memcached and Redis, to understand manifest options and features of Graphene.
+We recommend starting with a simpler, thoroughly documented example of Redis, to understand manifest options and features of Graphene.

+Please note that these sample applications are tested on Ubuntu 18.04 and 20.04.
+Most of these applications are also known to run correctly on Fedora/RHEL/CentOS, but with caveats.
+One caveat is that Makefiles should be invoked with ``ARCH_LIBDIR=/lib64 make``.
+Another caveat is that applications that rely on specific versions/builds of Glibc may break (our GCC example is known to work only on Ubuntu).